 Cassandra and I have been celebrants for many Hand-fastings since 2009.
-I enjoy these immensely as it is an exciting and important celebration for all concerned.
+I enjoy these and feel privileged to witness couples expressing their devotion to one another.

-We do our utmost to give the couple the ceremony they have dreamed of and we work closely with them in the weeks leading up to their big day.
+We do our utmost to provide couples with the ceremony they desire and we work closely with them before the event.

-This year we performed a ceremony of Handfasting for a young couple at St Loy woods.
-It was important to the bride that the bluebells were in bloom as this was a special time of the year for them both.
+This year we performed a Handfasting ceremony for a young couple at St Loy woods.
+It was important to the bride that bluebells were in bloom which marked a special time of the year for them.

-The ceremonies can vary in size and location, some are large affairs with many guests and others are more intimate with only the couple and maybe a few close friends.
-These ceremonies will have plenty of ‘on-lookers’ whether it be the creatures of the wild or ancient spirits of the land and sea.
-My ceremonial training comes to the fore here when setting up the space in which to perform these rites.
+Ceremonies can vary in size and location, some have many guests and others are more intimate with only the couple or a few close friends.
+These occasions will attract ‘on-lookers’ whether it be the creatures of the wild or ancient spirits of land and sea.
+The ceremonial training I have had within the Alexandrian tradition comes to the fore when setting up the sacred space to perform these rites.

-The photograph above was taken at one of out first ceremonies together held at the Merry Maidens stone circle.
-Only members of the couple’s family were present, it was short notice but very special for them.
-Chinese tourists passed the circle on an open top bus and many cameras appeared to capture the scene.
+The image above was captured at one of out first Handfasting ceremonies together at the Merry Maidens stone circle.
+Only the couple’s family members were present as it was short notice, but still proved to be a wonderful event for them.
+Chinese tourists passed the site on an open top bus and many photographers captured the occasion.

-Cassandra and I performed this Handfasting ceremony (above) in the grounds of a Mill house we rented in 2010.
-It was a beautiful warm October day and the setting amongst the trees beside the small stream was tranquil and spiritual.
+Cassandra and I performed this Handfasting ceremony (in the image above) at the grounds of a Mill house which was our place of residence in 2010.
+It was a wonderful warm October day and amongst the trees beside the small stream the ceremony was tranquil and spiritual.

-We enjoyed this Handfasting (above) as it was a medieval affair held at King Arthur’s castle in Tintagel.
-Despite a few showers of rain it did not dampen the celebrations at this ancient venue.
-We later enjoyed a hog roast buffet in the King Arthur’s Arms along with much merrymaking.
-A wonderful weekend.
+We enjoyed this Handfasting (see image above) as it had a medieval them and the venue was King Arthur’s castle in Tintagel.
+Despite a few rain showers it did not dampen the celebrations at this ancient site.
+We were also invited to a hog roast buffet in the King Arthur’s Arms and joined them in their celebrations.

-This ceremony (above) was at Prussia Cove where the couple first met.
-The weather was beautiful and working close to the sea was a profound experience for me.
-The couple have become good friends, we visit them often and they now have two adorable children.
+This ceremony (see images above) was held at Prussia Cove where the couple first met.
+The weather was wonderful and working close to the sea was a profound experience.
+The couple are now good friends of ours, we visit them often and they now have two adorable children.

 Boscawen-un stone circle is a popular site for Handfasting ceremonies.
-We will always remember this one as our ‘Obby ‘Oss Penkevyll also made an appearance and danced with her Teazers from Boekka.
+We will always remember this one as our ‘Obby ‘Oss Penkevyll also made an appearance and performed with her Teazers from Boekka.

-Madron Baptistry was the venue for this Handfasting (above).
-A couple had travelled here from France accompanied by their family.
-They stayed at Godolphin House where we joined them for a sumptuous medieval wedding feast and plenty of champagne in the historical dining room.
-It was fabulous!
+Madron Baptistry was the venue for this Handfasting (see images above).
+A couple had travelled from France accompanied by their family.
+They stayed at Godolphin House where we later joined them for a sumptuous medieval wedding feast with copious amounts of champagne in the fabulous period dining room.

-A couple from overseas came to us for their ceremony held at Sancreed Holy Well.
-They requested we purchase and decorate their broomstick while putting specific fertile energies into it.
-Six weeks after the event they informed us that they had conceived and now have a beautiful daughter!
+A couple from overseas had their ceremony held at Sancreed Holy Well.
+They requested we purchase and decorate their broomstick to infuse it with fertile energy.
+Six weeks after the event they informed us they had conceived and now have a beautiful daughter!

-The ceremony (above) was performed at the Sennen Coastguard look-out on a wild, cold and windy day!
-We could not place any items on the table as the wind tipped them over.
-The bride’s veil attached to her hat was vertical most of the time.
-Their friends were huddled behind the building to shelter from the forceful wind.
-We laughed about it but were determined not to let the weather spoil their ceremony.
-We appreciated the warm open fire in the First and Last public house after the ceremony.
+The ceremony ( see images above) was performed at the Sennen Coastguard look-out on a cold, wild and windy day!
+We were unable to place any items upon the table as they would not remain upright.
+The bride’s veil attached to her hat was vertical most of the time and their guests were huddled behind the building to shelter from the force of the wind.
+We thought it amusing but were determined to continue.
+We were appreciative of the warm open fire in the First and Last public house after the ceremony.

-We were Celebrants at two Hand-fasting ceremonies in the beautiful Carn Glaze Caverns.
-One was for a couple with a small family group.
-The acoustics in the Caverns are wonderful when using a bull roarer and the echoes of the vows made.
-The lake in the caves is also very magical.
+We conducted a Hand-fasting in the beautiful Carn Glaze Caverns.
+One occasion was for a couple with a small family group.
+The acoustics in the Caverns are wonderful when using a bull roarer and also hearing the echoes as the vows are made beside a fabulous blue lake.

-These are a few Handfastings we have conducted.
-All of them are special and unique.
+These are a few of the Handfastings we have conducted.
+Each of them are special and unique in their own way.